sabas/OSMetrics/README.md

 =========

 Yet another OSMJS script.
-This is starting from the OSMQualityMetrics by mvexel (https://github.com/mvexel/OSMQualityMetrics).
+This is starting from the OSMQualityMetrics code by mvexel (https://github.com/mvexel/OSMQualityMetrics), expanding to add new metrics.

 Usage
 -----